- Which painting art is famous in Mughal era?

 Key Features of Mughal Paintings:The Mughal pictures were small in size, and hence are known as ‘miniature paintings’.Though the Mughal art absorbed the Indian atmosphere, it neither represented the Indian emotions, nor the scenes from the daily life of the Indian.More items…•

-Where did the Rajasthani School of miniature painting originate?
+Where did the art of miniature painting originated?

 Who started portrait painting in India?